bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/configure.rst

     The system database is used by Axon Ivy Engine to store configurations, users, roles, process instances, tasks and process data.

-Next, define an administrator by modifying the :ref:`ivy-yaml` file of the :file:`configuration` directory:
+Next, define an Axon Ivy Engine administrator by modifying :ref:`ivy-yaml` in directory :file:`/etc/axonivy-engine-|majorVersion|` as detailed below:

 .. literalinclude:: sample-ivy.yaml
   :language: yaml